Skip to main content

 Has your attempt to communicate fostered a deeper, more meaningful relationship?
 Did you connect?

 Connecting goes beyond your words.
-In fact, often, our verbal and nonverbal messages are inconsistent, particularly when we say one thing but our heart feels something else.
+In fact, our verbal and nonverbal messages are often inconsistent, particularly when we say one thing, but our heart feels something else.

 1. Verbal Connection

-Pro tip: often just slowing down and letting your words sink in will increase the impact of your message.
+Pro tip: often, just slowing down and letting your words sink in will increase the impact of your message.

 2. Visual Connection